 The Center for Diversity & Enrichment coordinates a variety of campus programs and services designed to create a welcoming environment for underrepresented minority students, first-generation college students, and students from low-income families.
 Additional support networks include:

-- Iowa Edge Program—This freshman introduction to campus is held the week before fall classes begin to welcome African American, Asian American, Latino/Hispanic, American Indian, and first-generation college students to the University.
+- Iowa Edge Program—This freshman transition to campus program is held the week before fall classes begin to welcome selected African American, Asian American, Latino/Hispanic, American Indian, first-generation, and LGBTQ+ college students to the University.

 - Latino/Native American Alumni Alliance (LANA3)